kpillay/PiNEbox/README.md

 ## Repository Structure
 To develop the PiNe box, this repository contains the following information:
 1. **PiNe Box construction instructions:** Building the PiNe box and setting up the Raspberry Pi Including datasheets, schematics etc. Go to the folder 'PiNeBox_setup' in the repository.
 Begin with the pdf 'PiNeBox_hardware' for overall instructions for constructing the PiNe box.
+This pdf will be included once the paper is live.
 2. **Raspberry Pi OS software configuration**: Instructions for setting up the Raspberry Pi OS (this guide assumes a recent version of Raspbian is already installed on the Pi) - see rest of this readme documentation.
 3. **The Python UI**: Source code to develop and run the Python UI on the configured Raspberry Pi.
 See rest of this readme for instructions on how to run and automatically start on boot.